emre2345/spica/docs/content/guide/bucket.md

 > Note: Only the following type of properties can have localization; `string`, `textarea` and `richtext`

 Once you save the Bucket, go to the Bucket Data Add page and you'll see a language selection next to the input of the multilingual property.
-You can select desired language code, entering a value and switch to another language and so on.
+You can select desired language code, enter a value and switch to another language and so on.

 The final form of a multilingual property will be like this: